 Alkalinity is one of the most important chemicals to watch in a swimming pool, hot tub, or spa.
 If TA goes out of range, it will affect the pH since it acts as a pH buffer.
 High alkalinity will escalate pH levels quickly, and you don't want that.

 To raise alkalinity in your hot tub or spa, add an Alkalinity Increaser, and to lower it, add the correct amount of Muriatic acid.
-The reccomended levels for TA is between 80 and 140 ppm.
+The recommended levels for TA is between 80 and 140 ppm.

 4. Calcium Hardness(CH) Level